ibm-cloud-docs/sap/sap-terraform-automate-ha-deployment.md

 Placement groups with the spread rule are available to create in selected {{site.data.keyword.cloud_notm}} data centers.
 After a spread rule is created, you can provision a virtual server into that group and ensure that it is not on the same host as any of your other virtual servers.
 This feature comes with no cost.

 You can create your placement group and assign upto four new virtual server instances.
 With the spread rule, each of your virtual servers are provisioned on different physical hosts.
-In the configuration example, the “Power Spread” option is used:
+In the following configuration example, the “Power Spread” option is used:

 ![Figure 2.
 Placement groups host spread](images/sap-terraform-ha-pg-1.png "Placement groups host spread"){: caption="Figure 2.
 Placement groups host spread" caption-side="bottom"}
 ![Figure 3.
 Placement groups power spread](images/sap-terraform-ha-pg-2.png "Placement groups power spread"){: caption="Figure 3.
 Placement groups power spread" caption-side="bottom"}